chakeson/Reading-order/reading-order/README.md

 - Set up website icons.

+- Consider adding contact form to about page.

+- Fix book for empty progress

+- Fix loggout

 # Start and set up

 Look at [.env.example](.env.example) for the template for your .env file in the same directory.